Microsoft Licensing — Procurement Guide

 The financial comparison between EA and CSP depends on two variables: per-user discount rate and licence utilisation rate.
 EA wins on price; CSP wins on waste elimination.
 The breakpoint determines which model delivers lower total cost.

-These calculations assume Sales Enterprise at $95/user/month list price with a 25 % EA discount.
+Breakpoint: At approximately 80 to 85% utilisation, EA and CSP costs converge.
+Above 85%, EA wins.
+Below 75%, CSP wins decisively.
+These calculations assume Sales Enterprise at $95/user/month list price with a 25% EA discount.
 Actual figures vary by product, negotiated rates, and partner terms — but the utilisation-driven dynamic is consistent across all Dynamics 365 modules.
-The strategic implication: before committing to either model, measure your actual utilisation rate across at least 6 months of data.
+Before committing to either model, measure your actual utilisation rate across at least 6 months of data.

 Considerations When Switching Between Models